Heathens-Beware/SJA-Flashes.github.io/index.md

 Welcome to the FRC team 5753 Github page!
 Our team lead is @Heathens-Beware.
 We are based in St. Augustine, Florida in a small Catholic high school.
 We hope you enjoy your time on this page and go flashes!

+Use this page to organize code and brainstorm with other teams/team members

 ### Markdown

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for